kowlgi/Building-and-Evaluating-Advanced-RAG-Applications--Class-Notes/README.md

   1. launch a user query against the index
   1. select top K most similar chunks to the user query
 - synthesis

   1. take the relevant chunks, combine with user query and put it into prompt window of the LLM
   1. generate the final response

+Some steps in creating a RAG system:

+- merge all documents into a single one, this is necessary for retrieval methods
+- index documents in a vector store
+- instantiate a ServiceContext object, which contains:
+  - llm we're going to use
+  - embedding model

+### Code walkthrough

+- instantiate llm and service context with embedding model from huggingface `llm = OpenAI(model="gpt-3.5-turbo", temperature=0.1)` `service_context = ServiceContext.from_defaults(llm=llm, embed_model="local:BAAI/bge-small-en-v1.5")`

+In instantiating the llm, we set a temperature parameters. towards 0 -> more stable answers. towards 1 -> more newness.

+`VectorStoreIndex.from_documents(documents)`
+This line of code covers 3 steps in the ingestion phase:

+1. chunking
+1. embedding
+1. indexing

+`query_engine = index.as_query_engine()`
+This allows us to send user queries that do retrieval and synthesis against this data.

+`response = query_engine.query("user's prompt")`
+This executes a user query

+### RAG triad

+3 metrics for three stages of the system:

+- Query -> context: Context relevance
+  - is the retrieved context relevant to the query?
+- Context -> Response: Groundedness
+  - is the response supported by the context?
+- Response -> Query: Answer relevance
+  - is the response relevant to the query?

+#### How to set up an evaluation system

+First, come up with evaluation questions, to test the application